Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 - receiptAddress(Address which will recieve NFT)
 - price(price of drop)
 - flowPayment(flow payment vault)
-- immutableData optional
+- immutableData(optional)

 ## Instructions for Remove Drop

 We can remove old drops using this function.
-Those drops date should be less then public sale date and we can't delete active drops.
+Those drops date should be ended and we can't delete active drops.
 To delete drop we have to give the following fields:

 - dropId